rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   `curl -G -H "Authorization: Bearer <API_KEY>" https://v6-1.technopedia.com/tql" --data-urlencode "q=MATCH (s:SOFTWARE_PRODUCT) RETURN s.product"`<br>

-  You can also use a third-party API client, such as Postman to send API requests as shown in the following image.<br>
+  You can also use a third-party API client, such as Postman to make API requests as shown in the following image.<br>
   <br>
   ![API Image](/images/bearer_token.png){: .img-responsive}<br>

   #### Methods<br>

   You can only make API GET requests to the Technopedia database.<br>